 We couldn't write a blog about great tools and not mention Supernotes...
 Currently the problem with note-taking is that tools like Evernote, Onenote and even Notion are all based around a page/file structure - where you write 2-3 pages at a time.
 This long-form note-taking structure often locks important topics and themes - grouping them together into individual documents.
 So repeating themes from 'summaries' to meeting 'action points' are fixed in that file - there is no way to quickly see all of your 'action points' side by side, without opening a mess of new windows.

 Supernotes was built from the ground up, combining our own observations on learning techniques with the latest academic research.
 By segmenting your thoughts into smaller bite-size (note)cards you can easily 'tag' them and sort them accordingly.
 For example, you can have a group of cards all from the same meeting but with different tags from 'summary' to 'actions' - and can quickly organise them by adding/removing tag filters.
-Sharing is seamlessly integrated with your personal notes with Supernotes.
-Our powerful sharing features are releasing very soon, allowing you to share cards with anyone, with the recipient able to put that card wherever they like in their own hierarchy.
+Sharing is seamlessly integrated with your personal notes, allowing you to share cards with anyone, with the recipient able to put that card wherever they like in their own hierarchy.

 We have been using Supernotes for when we attend workshops & seminars, and it is now our go-to reference for a wealth of information from marketing strategies to financial definitions.
 And best of all the more cards you write, the better it gets!